 - Transition to Westminster.

 Learning communities at Westminster link two classes together with a common theme.
 Typically, at least one of the classes also fulfills a WCore requirement.
 Sometimes, a course is paired with an INTR course which is a course designed for first-year students as a seminar class that focuses on issues of college life.
-The majority of learning community classes are designed for first-year students and are lower-division courses.

 Learning communities are taught primarily by full-time faculty members.
 One of the benefits of learning communities is that students get to interact with professors who have chosen to teach first-year students as part of their teaching responsibilities at Westminster.
 These faculty also become the students’ academic advisors.